Khurja: Khurja Logistic Park

-How to get to Khurja
+Transport

 Khurja being a significant town is linked by rail on the Delhi – Calcutta line and via the old GT Road to many major cities in India.
-There are two train stations, Khurja Junction which is on the main Delhi – Calcutta line and Khurja City which serves to district headquarter Bulandshahr & Meerut.
+There are two train stations, Khurja Junction which is on the main Delhi – Kolkata line and Khurja City which serves to district headquarter Bulandshahr & Meerut.

 Khurja can be reached by road or train.
 A drive from Delhi on a direct route has heavy traffic and takes about two and a half hours.
 Time can be saved by taking the expressway from Delhi to Noida, then the Dankaur station road to Sikandrabad, which is 37 km from Khurja.

 Khurja has three bus terminals: Bus Adda; which is the main bus terminus, Jewar Adda; the second terminus and Pahansu Adda; the third terminus.
 The latter 2 terminals are named after their locations and the routes of buses which they provide.
 Apart from these Bus terminals, this town has two railways stations one of which is the Khurja Junction (the main station linking Khurja with the major routes of the country) and the other is called Khurja City(a station established for most of the local routes to take off the rail traffic from the main junction).